 Changed: final private DsPart getPartsInternal(DsPDataProxyEnv dsEnv, PartsEnv env) {}

-method now conditionally supports the new part pricing system.
+The internal getPartsInternal method now conditionally supports the new part pricing system.

-It can construct parts using either the legacy list-price–based approach or the new base-price–plus-options approach depending on useNewPartPricing()
+It can construct parts using either the legacy list-price–based approach or the new base-price–plus-options approach depending on useNewPartPricing().

 Old → New behavior